NTIA/sigmf-ns-ntia/ntia-algorithm.sigmf-ext.md

 `ntia-algorithm` is fully compliant with the [SigMF](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#namespaces) specification and conventions.

 ## 1 Global
-`ntia-algorithm` does not add additional keys to `Global`.
+`ntia-algorithm` does not provide additional keys to `Global`.

 ## 2 Captures
-`ntia-algorithm` does not add addional keys to `Captures`.
+`ntia-algorithm` does not provide additional keys to `Captures`.

 ## 3 Annotations
-`ntia-algorithm` defines the following segments that extend the [Annotation segment object](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#annotations-array).
+`ntia-algorithm` defines the following segments that extend the [Annotation segment object](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#annotations-array):

 ### 3.1 TimeDomainDetection annotation segments
 Time-domain detection algorithms are applied to gap-free IQ time series captured at a single frequency.
 The `TimeDomainDetection` annotation segments contains the following name/value pairs: